team-telnyx/demo-python-telnyx/call-center-texml/README.md

 `pipenv shell`

-& then
+and then

 `pipenv update`

-This will create the environment and install the requirements in the pipfile.
+This will create the environment and install the application requirements in the pipfile.

-#### 9. Run Setup and configure variables.
+#### Step 9.
+Run Setup and configure variables

 In the call-center-texml directory, run the following command: